Induced demand: Policy implications

 When evaluating induced demand traffic demand theoretically, consideration is mainly given to the actual amount of traffic that will arise from a certain scenario.
 In real world applications, policymakers must consider the benefits of new infrastructure with the potential negative impacts on the environment, public health, and social equity.

 Carbon emissions have become a primary concern for policymakers in recent times and continues to be a consideration for infrastructure planning.
 An example of this is the Expansion of Heathrow Airport, where hopes of additional runways would spur economic growth within the UK: increasing both the amount and frequency of direct flights.
 These expansion proposals posed climate concerns and prompted studies into its environmental viability.
 It was estimated by the government that such expansion plans would create 210.8 million tons of CO_{2} annually.
 In addition, approximately 700 homes, a church, and eight listed buildings would have to be destroyed to make way for the project.
 In 2020, the court of appeal ruled the expansion plans illegal due to the ministers’ lack of consideration towards the government’s commitments to climate change.

 In contrast to negative externalities, Bogotá, Colombia, has been recognized as a success story in managing induced demand for transportation by investing in new bike infrastructure.
 The city’s first bike path was established in 1974, with heavy investment in the late 1990s which eventuated in over 300 kilometers of bike lanes and dedicated bike paths.
 This infrastructure has been credited with reducing traffic congestion through encouraging more people to bike as transport.
 Less traffic then directly leads to lesser emissions, improved air quality and healthier lifestyles for residents.
 In addition, the city has implemented additional policies such as a bike-sharing program, bike-friendly streets and education campaigns to promote biking as a healthy and sustainable mode of transportation.

-Criticism
+Positive effects

-Critics of induced demand arguments generally accept their premise, but argue against their interpretation.
-Steven Polzin, former director of the Center for Urban Transportation Research and former Senior Advisor at the US Department of Transportation, argues that most forms of induced demand are actually good things and that, due to changing transportation trends, past data cannot be applied to present circumstances.
+Steven Polzin, former director of the Center for Urban Transportation Research and former Senior Advisor at the US Department of Transportation, argues that most forms of induced demand are actually good.
 Specifically, he argues: